 Readability suffers a bit at particularly bright sunlight, but that’s a common problem for any watch equipped with an LCD screen that doesn’t feature “real” hour and minute hands.
-Casio attempted to mitigate the problem by using a high-contrast black and white (or, rather, black and transparent) color scheme without any shade of gray between them, as well as by covering the display with a front synthetic sapphire crystal that, as far as I understand, is treated with some sort of antiglare coating.
+Casio attempted to mitigate the problem by using a high-contrast black and white (or, rather, black and transparent) color scheme without any shade of gray between them, as well as by covering the display with a front synthetic sapphire crystal that, as far as I understand, is treated with some sort of anti-glare coating.

 Pricing & Availability

-According to the Japanese manufacturer, in the United States, the Rangeman GPRB1000 will bear a relatively heavy price tag of $800 USD (an Apple Watch “Series 3” GPS + Cellular with Nike sport band will cost you just $429,) but that’s partly compensated by the gadget being made in Japan instead of the usual Thailand, as well as the traditional bullet-proof reliability and unrivalled durability of the G-Shock family.
+According to the Japanese manufacturer, in the United States, the Rangeman GPRB1000 will bear a relatively heavy price tag of $800 USD (an Apple Watch “Series 3” GPS + Cellular with Nike sport band will cost you just $429,) but that’s partly compensated by the gadget being made in Japan instead of usual Thailand, as well as the traditional bullet-proof reliability and unrivaled durability of the G-Shock family.

 Would I buy one?
-Probably no, but that’s mostly because my idea of a cardio workout is pedaling for an hour or so on a magnetic bike or walking for the same amount of time around the nearest park.
+Probably not, but that’s mostly because my idea of a cardio workout is pedaling for an hour or so on a magnetic bike or walking for the same amount of time around the nearest park.
 However, if I was into hiking or trekking, this new GPR-B1000 would definitely make into my short list.

 Build Quality: 5/5